Scuba School and Family Dive Center Belize

 How are the dive sites chosen?

-The dives sites are chosen by the dive instructor based on weather conditions as well as how crowded a dive site is in order to provide the safest, most enjoyable dives for our guests.
+The dive sites are decided by the dive instructor based on weather conditions as well as how crowded a dive site is to provide the safest, most enjoyable dives for our guests.

 10.